Imperial-EE-Microsoft/co_op_translator/docs/use-co-op-translator.md

 ### 10. Translating All Languages

 If you want to translate the project into all supported languages, use the all keyword.

-Note: This can be time-consuming for large projects, so the system will ask for confirmation before proceeding.
+> [!WARNING]
+> Translating all languages at once can take a significant amount of time depending on the project size.
+For example, translating the Phi-3 CookBook into Spanish took about 1 hour and 25-30 minutes.
+Given the scale, it's not practical for one person to handle 20 languages.
+It's recommended to split the work among multiple contributors, each managing one or two languages, and update translations gradually.

 ```bash
 translate -l "all"
 ```

 This command will translate the project into all available languages.
 If you proceed, the translation may take a significant amount of time depending on the size of the project.

-> [!WARNING]
-> Translating all languages at once can take a significant amount of time depending on the project size.
-For example, translating the Phi-3 CookBook into Spanish took about 1 hour and 25-30 minutes.
-Given the scale, it's not practical for one person to handle 20 languages.
-It's recommended to split the work among multiple contributors, each managing one or two languages, and update translations gradually.